Speak to a Friendly Routing Expert Now:

 • Uploading a file containing multiple addresses

-Having said that, even MapQuest is not the best delivery route planner for finding the fastest route to work because it lacks notable refinements that are offered by the other route planner apps on this list.
+That said, even MapQuest is not the best delivery route planner for finding the fastest route to work because it lacks notable refinements offered by the other route planner apps on this list.

-It also doesn’t offer offline navigation, making it difficult to drive in a location with bad or no network coverage.
+It also doesn’t offer offline navigation, making driving difficult in a location with bad or no network coverage.

 If you can ignore the above, MapQuest is a decent navigational app (advertising reseller of a Mapbox interface) that is great for personal use.